 Iceland has quickly become a popular touristic destination and this tendency continues to grow, and with good reason, as the country has plenty to offer all year long.
 From the breathtaking Auroras Borealis better known as Northern Lights, frosty waterfalls and white landscapes one could only find in a beautiful winter postcard, to the glowing green moss that contrasts with jet black volcanic mountains and glaciers arising in these landscapes during the endless- light- days of the summer.

 With this sudden increase in the touristic demand, availability of flights options was also arising in the same level; covering the needs of those travelers who search to get around at an affordable price.

 This is basically the reason why we decided to write this guide.
 We intend to show the entire offer of direct flights to Iceland from the U.S. There are companies that have been operating in the country for many years like Icelandair.
 It has already earned a reputation within the aviation industry.
-There are other companies such Wow Air and Delta Airlines that are now adding Iceland as a new destination attracted by the new found popularity of this country.
+There are other companies such Delta Airlines that are now adding Iceland as a new destination attracted by the new found popularity of this country.

 How far in advance do I need to book a flight ticket to Iceland

 Although it is not a fixed rule, prices tend to increase as the date of departure approaches.
 On the other hand, due to the growing popularity of Iceland as a touristic destination, tickets usually get sold quickly.
 This also happens to car rental in Iceland.
 We have already dealt with this issue before.

 So if you are planning to travel to Iceland between June and September and you would like to get cheap flights, it is highly advisable to book your tickets between January and February.
 After that period, prices go up or tickets simply get sold out.
 In case your trip is between March and June, the cheapest flight offers to Iceland will be found between November and January.
 And if you travel between October and New Year’s Eve, we recommend you to book it at least three or four months in advance.